“Our mission – To inspire, guide and support young people in their self-development and recognise their achievements.

 - Know what clothing and equipment is needed

 - Physical preparation ready for the expedition

 How will pupils be assessed?

-At the Bronze and Silver levels students are assessed internally by quailed staff (Mr Grimshaw/Miss Price/Tattersall/Miss Foster) and then externally verified.
+At the Bronze and Silver levels students are assessed internally by qualified staff (Mr Grimshaw/Miss Price/Tattersall/Miss Foster) and then externally verified

 General information about the Duke of Edinburgh’s Award